The Navy of Veloria (The Sleeping Leviathan)

 Naval Culture

 Velorian sailors are trained not only in seamanship but participate in prayer.
 Every ship has a shrine to Stella Maris.
-Captains are expected to lead his crew in prayer (overseen by the ship's chaplain), as well as lead his crew in battle.
-The navy’s motto—By Tide and Star—reflects its dual nature: to move with divine rhythm and to strike with celestial fire.
+Captains are expected to lead his crew in prayer, overseen by the ship's chaplain, as well as lead his crew in battle.
+The navy’s motto—By Tide and Star—reflects its dual nature: to move with divine rhythm and to strike with celestial fire. @Selby Maturin is an example of a chaplain of Stella Maris, currently serving aboard the Tide Fleet frigate Audacity captained by @Captain Royce Aubrey .

 Naval uniforms are ocean blues, orange, and gold, echoing the coat of arms of Veloria.
 Priests, though not officers, are an integral part of the crew.
 They stand out by their striking white, ocean blue, and gold veils and robes.
 They are key intermediaries between the ship and the Goddess, and many captains refuse to leave land without a priest.

-The Velorian Navy sleeps in the harbors of Stella Maris, but when it wakes, it does so with the voice of the goddess and the will of the crown.
+The Velorian Navy sleeps in the harbors of Stella Maris, but when it wakes, it does so with the voice of the Goddess of the Sea and the will of the crown.

 Commissioned Officers and Promotion Structure